ladeyekun/typing-game/README.md

 The game in itself has a simple user interface with minima interaction from the player to start the game.
-To play the game, the player click on the START button and the timer starts counting down, while the player is expected to use their keyboard to type in the presented words correctly
+To play the game, the player click on the START button and the timer starts counting down, while the player is expected to use their keyboard to type in the presented words correctly.

+At the end of each game, the top nine scores are displayed.

 ## Technologies used for this project
 * HTML5